IRicTheCoder/GuuFramework/README.md

 Guu contains a lot of features, the following list contains the most important of those features as well as a list o features provided by the External Libraries to modders.

 ### Guu Framework
-All features and their respective description can be found [here](), as for documentation on each thing it is still being developed.
+All features and their respective description can be found [here](https://github.com/RicardoTheCoder/GuuFramework/blob/main/.features/guu.md), as for documentation on each thing it is still being developed.
 All changelogs can be found [here](https://github.com/RicardoTheCoder/GuuFramework/tree/main/.changelogs)

 ### Eden Framework
-The important feature list for modding can be found [here](), while the complete feature list will be available soon on Eden's Github page.
-Documentation will be available soon too.
+The important feature list for modding can be found [here](https://github.com/RicardoTheCoder/GuuFramework/blob/main/.features/eden.md), while the complete feature list and documentation can be found on Eden's Github page (currently unavailable).

 ### Harmony
 All features and documentation for harmony can be found [here](https://harmony.pardeike.net/articles/intro.html).